 Principles of permanently installed earthworm toilets, where feces are composted to soil using earthworms, have been under test for a few years in some Sub-Saharan African countries, with one of the unsolved problems being urine seeping into the ground daily.
 This project design counteracts this, as the urine is collected separately.
 Its recycling, for example for electricity production or sanitation and subsequent use as fertilizer, is also a major part of the research project.
 The separation of solids and liquids also speeds up the composting process of fecal matter.

 The project idea was developed in the context of the urban planning design studio in the summer semester 2017 for the urban regeneration of a slum in Lagos (Nigeria) and is based on the functional principle of an "earthworm compost toilet".
-Since then, the interdisciplinary project has been continuously developed on a multi-semester basis and the aim is both the implementation in Addis Abeba (Ethiopia) in October 2018, as well as a preparatory workshop in Lagos (Nigeria); both beginning with a preparatory on-site workshop in August/ October 2018.
+Since then, the interdisciplinary project has been continuously developed on a multi-semester basis and the aim is both the implementation in Addis Abeba (Ethiopia), as well as in Lagos (Nigeria); both beginning with a preparatory on-site workshop in August/ October 2018.

 - co-development of the Mobile Dry Diversion Toilet, esp. regarding system and context

 - project- and budget-management: coordination of prototyping, product- and communication design, technical realization, etc.

 - exhibition design and -planning for the ABK Rundgang 2018 (summer exhibiton)

 - development and design of a "Context Study" as preparation for the realization of the toilet in Africa, esp.
 Lagos and Addis Abeba